-It’s only taken a year and a half for the Los Angeles Lakers to go from champs to chumps, from winning a championship in the bubble to losing in the first round last year and possibly missing playoffs completely this year.
+It’s only taken a year and a half for the Lakers to go from champs to chumps, from winning a dominating championship in the bubble to losing in the first round last year and possibly missing playoffs completely this year.

-The Lakers lost their way by forgetting who they were and throwing away what won their championship.
+The Lakers lost their way by forgetting who they were and throwing away what won their championship in the bubble.
 Rob cracked and traded for Russ, ownership suddenly got cheap, and Vogel got a roster that exposed his flaws.
 Everyone in the Lakers’ organization shares the blame for where the Lakers are right now, will have to be held accountable, and will need to participate in any solution to get the organization in sync and everybody on the same page.

 1. Accept Responsibility for the Lakers’ Current Mess

-Accepting responsibility for the Westbrook trade would clear the decks for everybody to stop assessing blame and instead allow ownership, front office, and coaching to work together to create game plan for this summer.
-Most importantly, it would show that Rob is the man in charge and will be the one making the final decision when it comes to terminating the Westbrook experiment and upgrading the roster to championship level.
+Accepting responsibility for the Westbrook trade would clear the decks for everybody to stop assessing blame and instead allow ownership, front office, and coaching to work together to develop their game plan for this summer.
+Most importantly, it would show that Rob is the man in charge and will be the one making the final decision this summer when it comes to terminating the Westbrook experiment and upgrading the roster to championship level.

 The Lakers are at a major crossroads.
-They still have two superstars and could rebuild and come back as a legitimate contender next season…or they could continue making wrong moves and fumble LeBron James transition.
+They still have two superstars and could rebuild and come back as a legitimate contender next season…or they could continue to make the wrong moves and fumble the LeBron James transition.
 Rob Pelinka needs to create a overall vision for how to get the best out of LeBron James and Anthony Davis and next year’s Lakers just like Jerry Buss did for the Magic Johnson and Kareem Abdul-Jabbar Showtime Lakers.

-Rob has an opportunity to redeem himself as the Lakers general manager and fix the problems caused by the Westbrook trade.
-The first step is him accepting responsibility for the Lakers’ current roster mess.
+Rob has an opportunity to redeem himself as the Lakers general manager and fix the problems caused by the Westbrook trade, and get the Lakers back to winning.
+The first step is accepting responsibility for the team’s current mess.

 2. Convince Jeanie Buss to Open Lakers’ Purse Strings

-Once Rob has accepted responsibility for the Lakers’ current mess, he needs to sit down with Jeanie and convince her paying luxury taxes has become just the basic price of admission to compete for NBA championships.
+Once Rob has accepted responsibility for the Lakers’ current mess, he needs to sit down with Jeanie Buss and convince her that paying luxury taxes has now become just the basic price of admission to compete for NBA championships.

-With a market value of $5.5 billion, the Lakers will likely end up paying just $3 million in luxury taxes, 11th lowest amount among tax payers and considerably less than the $60 million due from top taxpayer Warriors.
-Jeanie’s unwillingness to pay luxury taxes ended up costing the Lakers one of their best defensive players when they refused to match an offer Alex Caruso received from the Chicago Bulls because of potential luxury taxes.
+With a market value of $5.5 billion, the Los Angeles Lakers will likely end up paying just $3 million in luxury taxes, 11th lowest amount among tax payers and considerably less than the $60 million due from top taxpayer Warriors.
+Jeanie Buss’ unwillingness to pay luxury taxes ended up costing the Lakers one of their best defensive players when they refused to match an offer Alex Caruso received from the Chicago Bulls because of potential luxury taxes.

-What Rob Pelinka needs to do is convince Jeanie and her brothers and sister that winning championships is what’s made the franchise worth $5.5 billion today and that the Lakers need to spend money to make money.
-The Lakers need to be willing to pay the same level of luxury taxes as their competitors: the Golden State Warriors, Brooklyn Nets, and Los Angeles Clippers.
-You can’t lose quality players like Caruso due to tax concerns.
+What Rob Pelinka needs to do is convince Jeanie Buss and her brothers and sister that winning championships is what has made the franchise worth over $5.5 billion today and that the Lakers need to spend money to make money.
+The Lakers need to be willing to pay the same level of luxury taxes as their major competitors: the Golden State Warriors, Brooklyn Nets, and Los Angeles Clippers.
+You can’t lose quality players like Alex Caruso due to tax concerns.

 3. Recruit Quin Snyder as the Lakers Next Head Coach

-The head coach candidate Rob Pelinka should pursue this summer is Quin Snyder, current head coach of the Jazz, who have new ownership and word is the new ownership may want a new head coach after eight years.
+The head coach candidate Rob Pelinka should pursue this summer is Quin Snyder, current head coach of the Utah Jazz.
+The Jazz have new ownership and word is the new ownership may want a new head coach after eight years.
 Snyder is a former Lakers assistant coach who possesses the same defensive DNA as Frank Vogel but has fully embraced the 3-point revolution that’s taken over the NBA, which is what the Lakers need to complement LeBron and AD

 4. Rebuild the Partnership with Rich Paul and Klutch Sports